It’s Important For Us To State That Our Products Are Not Intended Or Marketed To Treat Or Prevent Any Diseases Or Symptoms Of Any Diseases.

 Why am I getting so High?

 Edibles are a great alternative to smoking, they can taste great and generally last longer in the body.
-Edibles are a great treatment for pain relief, anxiety, and nausea.
+Edibles are a great wellness option.
 So why is there so much controversy behind edibles?

 Too much of a good thing